-Dr. Ann Vail is Director of the School of Human Environmental Sciences, Assistant Director of Family and Consumer Sciences Extension, and Interim Dean of the College of Social Work at the University of Kentucky.
+Dr. Ann Vail is Assistant Director of Family and Consumer Sciences Extension, and Interim Dean of the College of Social Work at the University of Kentucky.
 Prior to coming to Kentucky she was Department Head for two departments at New Mexico State University—Department of Family and Consumer Sciences and Department of Extension Home Economics.
 She held faculty positions in Family and Consumer Sciences Education at Iowa State University, University of Idaho, and Ohio State University.
 She has a Ph.D. and M.S. from Ohio State University and a B.S. from Colorado State University in Family and Consumer Sciences Education.

 Dr. Vail’s publications include three books, numerous refereed publications, abstracts, proceedings and technical reports.
 Her books include: Taking Sides: Clashing Views on Controversial Issues in Family and Personal Relationships—an issues-based book used in college courses across the country; Taking Sides Instructors Guide; and an AAFCS Yearbook titled Leadership for Change: National Standards for Family and Consumer Sciences Education.